RickStrahl/Westwind.Scripting/README.md

 ### Cached Assemblies
 Assemblies are cached based on the code that is used to run them so repeatedly running the **exact same template** uses the cached version automatically.

+You can disable this functionality with the `DisableAssemblyCaching` which can be a little more efficient and resource conscious if you know that scripts are either always recreated and never reused.

 ### No Unloading
-Assemblies, once loaded, cannot be unloaded until the process shuts down.
-While overhead for loading a new assembly is not great it does add overhead with every unique instantiation of a code snippet or template.
+Assemblies, once loaded, cannot be unloaded until the process shuts down or the AssemblyLoadContext is unloaded.
+In  .NET Framework there's no way to unload, but in .NET Core you can use an alternate AssemblyLoadContext.

+### Alternate AssemblyLoadContext for  Unloading (.NET Core)
+In .NET Core it's possible to unload assemblies using the `CSharpScriptExecution.AlternateAssemblyLoadContext` which if provided can be used to unload assemblies loaded in the context conditionally.

 ## Westwind.Scripting FAQ